 You can't do anything about it.

-I mean, you used to have two giant newspapers that actually tried to report the news, the New York Times and the Washington Post.
+As long as these big corporations allow this dishonesty, I mean, you used to have two giant newspapers that actually tried to report the news: the New York Times and the Washington Post.

-And when I was working at ABC News and CBS News, the those news organizations took their cues from the Post and the Times.
+And when I was working at ABC News and CBS News, those news organizations took their cues from the Post and the Times.

 And whatever stories they thought were important, then the networks would do those stories.